Chapter 6

 List?"

-keep one or two of the items?
+to keep one or two of the items?
 It sounds impossible.
-Jesus was
+Jesus

-able to keep "The List" because it was His nature.
-That is also the
+was able to keep "The List" because it was His nature.
+That is

-only way we can keep it.
+also the only way we can keep it.
 We need a new nature.
-We need to be
+We

-changed into the image of Jesus.
-When have been changed, we
+need to be changed into the image of Jesus.
+When have been

-too can keep "The List."
-As we are in the process of being
+changed, we too can keep "The List."
+As we are in the process

-changed into His image, we will each incrementally gain His nature,
+of being changed into His image, we will each incrementally gain

-and we will then behave as He does, step by step.
-As each
+His nature, and we will then behave as He does, step by step.
+As

-segment of our "Honeycomb" (see Chapter 3) is cleansed and
+each segment of our "Honeycomb" (see Chapter 3) is cleansed

-inhabited by Jesus, the new "good root" (Jesus) will produce
+and inhabited by Jesus, the new "good root" (Jesus) will

-"good fruit."
-In that specific area of our lives, our character has
+produce "good fruit."
+In that specific area of our lives, our

 We don't know all the reasons why God wants you changed into